Can a High-Tech eye gaze device cut delirium in ventilated seniors?

 Summary

-This study tested if a special eye-controlled communication device (EyeControl-Pro) could reduce delirium in older adults (age 50+) who are on breathing machines in the ICU.
-Delirium is a state of confusion that often happens in the hospital.
-The study involved 160 patients and compared those who used the active device to those who used a sham version.
-The goal was to see if the device helped patients communicate better and have fewer or less severe episodes of delirium.
+This study tested whether using the EyeControl-Pro, a device that lets patients communicate by moving their eyes, could reduce delirium in older adults on breathing machines in the ICU.
+The trial involved 160 patients aged 50 and older.
+Researchers compared those using the active device to those using a sham version to see if it lowered the rate and severity of delirium.

 Disclaimer